Certora/Documentation/docs/confluence/anatomy/hooks.md

 1. The _pattern_: describes what read or write pattern the Prover looks for

-2. The _body_: a block of code for Prover to insert
+2. The _body_: a block of code for the Prover to insert

-Inside each rule, Prover takes these hooks and looks for any reads or writes to storage that match the _pattern_.
+Inside each rule, the Prover takes these hooks and looks for any reads or writes to storage that match the _pattern_.
 At each match, it will insert the _body_ of the hook where the match was found.

 Hook Patterns
 -------------